canonical/pi-gadget/README.md

 The master branch is automatically built from the launchpad mirror and published into the snap store to the edge channel.

+You can find build history and other controls here: https://code.launchpad.net/~zyga/+snap/pi2

 ## Old content

 This used to be in the old README file, it will be phased out over time